awslabs/cloudfront-hosting-toolkit/docs/advanced-usage.md

 - Locate one existing configuration templates at `/installation_folder/resources/build_config_templates/hosting_angularjs.yml`.
 - Create a new configuration and keeping the `aws s3 cp` command  in your new file and following this naming pattern: `hosting_YOURFRAMEWORKNAME.yml`.
 - Customize the configuration file to fit your specific requirements, including any additional libraries or version changes.
+- Locate an existing JavaScript file used by the CloudFront Function for URL rewriting that is in the `/installation_folder/resources/cff_templates/` directory.
+Then, create your own JavaScript file for URL rewriting following the naming convention `index_YOURFRAMEWORKNAME.js`.
 - After creating your custom configuration, run the `cloudfront-hosting-toolkit init` command again.
 - When prompted, select your custom configuration from the list.